Nigeria mourns after airliner crash kills 153

 Oke Osanyintolu, head of the Lagos State Emergency Management Agency, told Reuters at the scene that 80 bodies had been pulled out by about 12:30 p.m.
 (1130 GMT).
 A crane was helping to clear away some of the debris.

-"This is really a horrific moment for us here and we sympathise and give condolences to all the victims and families," said governor Fashola.
+"This is really a horrific moment for us here and we sympathize and give condolences to all the victims and families," said governor Fashola.

 A source at Dana, who asked not to be identified, said the plane was manufactured in 1983.